create3000/x_ite/docs/_posts/components/Geometry3D/IndexedFaceSet.md

 ### MFInt32 [ ] **normalIndex** [ ] <small>[0,∞) or -1</small>

-NormalIndex indices define the order in which normal vectors are applied.
+*normalIndex* indices define the order in which normal vectors are applied.

 #### Hints